rlin27/BATMANN/README.md

 ![](./fig/appendix_tsne.jpg)

 ## Acknowledgement
-This code is ispired by [LearningToCompare_FSL](https://github.com/floodsung/LearningToCompare_FSL).
+The BATMANN codes are ispired by [LearningToCompare_FSL](https://github.com/floodsung/LearningToCompare_FSL).
+We simulate the performance of BATMANN on RRAM by using the toolbox [MemTorch](https://github.com/coreylammie/MemTorch).
 We thanks for this open-source implementations.